How To Photograph Your Dog

 These are my top ten tips on photographing your dog, from choosing the perfect setting and camera angle, to being patient and capturing your pet in the moment.

-One of the reasons I made Sheltie Planet is because I have an abundance of Sheltie photos I wanted to share.
-I love taking pictures of Howard and Piper and being able to capture them in a way that frames that moment forever.
+I originally created Sheltie Planet because I had loads of dog photos I wanted to share.
+I loved being able to capture Howard and Piper in the moment and save it forever.

 1. Choose Your Setting

-I prefer taking outdoor photos because there is heaps more light than when you're cooped up indoors.
-There is also plenty more natural scenery which compliments your furry subject matter.
+I love taking outdoor photos because there is heaps more light than when you're cooped up indoors.
+The natural scenery also complements your animal subject.

 So next time you take your dog for a walk in the park or along the beach, take your camera with you and get snap happy.